 Chapter 1 - The Proposal

-Placing her shaking hands on the floor plan and sketches lying between them, Faith straightened up and cleared her throat:
+Placing her shaking hands on the floor plan and sketches lying between them, Faith straightened up, cleared her throat and forced out some words:

 “Miss Jordan, what you gave me to sample tastes amazing.
 Any more sweeties for me to try?”